Mary Stewart (novelist)

 Mary, Lady Stewart (born Mary Florence Elinor Rainbow; 17 September 1916 – 9 May 2014) was a British novelist who developed the romantic mystery genre, featuring smart, adventurous heroines who could hold their own in dangerous situations.
 She also wrote children's books and poetry, but may be best known for her Merlin series, which straddles the boundary between the historical novel and fantasy.

+Adaptations of her books include both The Moon-Spinners: a Walt Disney live-action movie, and The Little Broomstick (1971) which became an animated feature film titled Mary and the Witch's Flower (2017, dir.
+Hiromasa Yonebayashi).

 Early life and education

 Mary Florence Elinor Rainbow was born on 17 September 1916 in Sunderland, County Durham, England, UK, daughter of Mary Edith Matthews, a primary school teacher from New Zealand, and Frederick Albert Rainbow, a vicar.

 She was a bright child and attended Eden Hall boarding school in Penrith, Cumbria, age eight.
 She was bullied there and stated that this had a lasting effect on her.
 At ten, she won a scholarship to Skellfield School, Ripon, Yorkshire, where she excelled at sport.
 Offered places by Oxford, Cambridge, and Durham universities, she chose Durham as it offered the largest bursary and least travel.

 She graduated from Durham University in 1938 with first-class honours in English, was awarded a first-class Teaching Diploma in English with Art the following year and in 1941 gained her master's degree.